Azure-Samples/ms-identity-python-django-tutorial/README.md

 ### Step 4: Prepare your web app for deployment

 1. Go to the requirements.txt file.
 Uncomment the `psycopg2` dependency before deployment to allow the deployed app to interact with the postgres database that we will set up.
-   1. (optional) If you plan on interacting with the production Django database from your local machine, you must install postgres dependencies locally as well.
-This will be dependent on what system you're running your code on.
-Go to the requirements.txt file.
-If you are running on Windows, uncomment the `psycopg2` dependency.
-If you are running on MacOS, uncomment `psycopg2-binary` dependency instead (leave `psycopg2` commented out on MacOS installation).
-Use `pip install -r requirements.txt --upgrade` to install.
+Save the file.
-2. Modify your app's `Sample/azure.py` file's allowed hosts as follows, using the full domain name of your app that you recorded in [Step 1: Prepare the app service](#step-1-prepare-the-app-service)
+2. Modify your app's `Sample/azure.py` file's allowed hosts as follows, using the full domain name of your app that you recorded in [Step 1: Prepare the app service](#step-1-prepare-the-app-service).
+Save the file.

    ```Python
    # Substitute the subdomain name you got from creating this app service app (step 1).